Ann Jillian (TV series)

 Ann Jillian is an American sitcom television series created by Deidre Fay and Stuart Wolpert, starring Ann Jillian that aired on NBC from November 30, 1989, to August 19, 1990.
+The series was produced by 9-J Inc., Dahn Tahn Productions and Castle Rock Entertainment.

 Plot

 After the death of her firefighter husband, Ann McNeil, an ex-Radio City Music Hall Rockette, and her 14-year-old daughter Lucy, move from New York to a small northern California village named Marvel, where Ann and her husband went for their honeymoon.
 Lucy is apprehensive of her new surroundings in a new town and at first misses the fast-paced atmosphere of New York City, but she begins to adjust and makes new friends.
 Ann is also learning to adjust as well as she starts a new job at a gift shop run by Mrs. Hufnagel.
-The teens that Lucy hangs out with were Kaz, Melissa, and Robin.
-Kaz's well-meaning grandfather, Duke, helped Ann and Lucy in their new surroundings.
+The teens that Lucy hangs out with are Kaz, Melissa, and Robin.
+Kaz's well-meaning grandfather, Duke, helps Ann and Lucy in their new surroundings.